walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 the iOS BLE and NFC platform adapters automatically.
 NFC runtime reporting is limited to the public device, support, eligibility, session, and callback facts Core NFC exposes; entitlement and provisioning are verified separately in the approved signed build environment.
-Wi-Fi Aware remains unavailable until its platform adapter is installed.
+Wi-Fi Aware reports `implemented = false` on
+iOS: Apple's public API requires paired devices and a statically declared DNS-SD service name, which cannot express ISO's fresh 32-character hexadecimal service name.
+Selecting it alongside BLE or NFC preserves that truthful capability while allowing the viable selected path to start; selecting it as the only retrieval keeps the session in prerequisite state.
 The SDK never silently substitutes an unselected method.
 Perform a suggested permission or settings effect in app UI and report its privacy-safe outcome with `.reportRemediation`.
 The SDK alone advances protocol state.